Updated on May 8, 2026

 Cover up readiness versus total clearance

-Not every client needs a blank canvas.
-Many artists ask for sixty to eighty percent fade so the new design sits cleanly.
-This reduces time and cost compared with attempting to erase every trace of the original.
-If cover up is your goal, say so during consultation and your plan can be tuned for faster readiness.
+Not everyone wants a completely blank canvas.
+Many tattoo artists ask for sixty to eighty percent fading so a new design can sit more cleanly.
+That often cuts time and cost compared with chasing every last trace of the original.
+If a cover up is the goal, mention it during consultation so the treatment plan can be shaped around that.03.
+Session planning that works

 Devices that consistently deliver fade

-For reliable clearance across black and most colours, clinics favour Q switched Nd:YAG with both 1064 and 532 nanometres.
-Our Nu Tatouage Plus offers high pulse energy, dual shot counters, and low running cost which supports fair pricing for clients.
-Add the Cryo 6 for extra comfort.
+For reliable clearance across black and most colours, clinics often favour Q switched Nd:YAG systems with both 1064 and 532 nanometres.
+Our Nu Tatouage Plus offers high pulse energy, dual shot counters and low running costs, which helps clinics keep pricing competitive for clients.
+Add the Cryo 6 for extra comfort during treatment.- See it live: prefer a closer look.
+Book a demo in Coventry or virtually.

 - Spec and finance: request packs and ROI sheets via request details.